elastic/integrations/packages/checkpoint_harmony_endpoint/docs/README.md

 Harmony Endpoint EPMaaS (Endpoint Management as a Service) is the cloud service to manage policies and deployments for Endpoint Security.
 It provides advanced threat prevention and detection capabilities to safeguard endpoints from malware, ransomware, and other sophisticated attacks.
 The solution offers real-time protection through behavioral analysis, machine learning, and threat intelligence.

-Refer to Admin guide for details on Harmony Endpoint: https://sc1.checkpoint.com/documents/Infinity_Portal/WebAdminGuides/EN/Harmony-Endpoint-Admin-Guide/Topics-HEP/Introduction.htm
+For details please refer to the [Harmony Endpoint Admin guide](https://sc1.checkpoint.com/documents/Infinity_Portal/WebAdminGuides/EN/Harmony-Endpoint-Admin-Guide/Topics-HEP/Introduction.htm)

 ## Setup